 The Black Horse Tavern is about two and a half miles southwest of Gettysburg on Fairfield Road.
-It was owned by Francis Bream, the wealthiest landowner in Adams County, who lived in the building with his wife Elizabeth and eight other family members.
+The stone tavern was built in 1812.
+At the time of the Battle of Gettysburg it was owned by 57 year old Francis Bream.
+He was the wealthiest landowner in Adams County, whose combined properties were worth $32,000.
+Bream lived in the building with his wife Elizabeth and eight other family members.
 It is a private residence today.

 The Black Horse Tavern

 At the time of the battle of Gettysburg

 this was the name of the tavern kept

 in 1813 and in a large log house

 The tavern is about two and a half miles southwest of Gettysburg on the north side of Fairfield Road (Pennsylvania Route 116) at its intersection with Black Horse Tavern Road.
 (39°49’08.4″N 77°17’01.9″W)